 When your own German VAT registration is required: if you store goods in Germany (any third-party fulfilment, your own German warehouse, dropshipping from a German supplier), if your EU-wide cross-border B2C sales exceed €10,000 per year, or if you sell digital downloads to German consumers without OSS.

-What it costs: €499 one-time registration plus €79/month for full compliance.
-One registration covers Etsy + Shopify + your own website + any other channel.
+What it costs: €1,199/year all-in, German VAT registration included.
+Already have a German VAT number? €79/month.
+One registration covers Etsy plus Shopify plus your own website plus any other channel.

 Not sure if this applies to your shop?
 Take the 60-second VAT check →